-MAST 1600 Laboratory I, 4 credits
+MAST 1601 Laboratory I, 3 credits

 This course is designed to introduce the student to clinical laboratory.
-Basic aspects of laboratory safety, use and maintenance of laboratory equipment, quality controls, urinalysis, and microbiology will be covered in theory and simulated labs.
-Restricted to the following majors: Medical Assistant AAS and diploma.
-(Prerequisites: HLTH 1005, HLTH 1040, ENGL 1107 or ENGL 2105 and require instructor approval.)
-(Co-requisites: MAST 2600) (2 credits lecture/2 credits lab)
+Basic aspects of laboratory safety, use and maintenance of laboratory equipment, quality controls, Clinical Laboratory Improvement Amendments (CLIA) Waived urinalysis, and CLIA Waived microbiology will be covered in theory and simulated labs.
+(Prerequisites: HLTH 1005, HLTH 1040, ENGL 1107 or ENGL 2105 and Documentation of Hepatitis B immunity or documentation of two Hepatitis B immunizations prior to starting these courses.
+Copy of current American Heart Association BLS Provider and must be American Heart Associated) (Co-requisites: MAST 1700) (1 credit lecture/2 credits lab)